-How to make Sauerkraut at home is not so difficult as you may think.
-When I wrote the last recipe for Sauerkraut I thought it would be good to know how you actually can make Sauerkraut yourself.
-It is an old traditional way and it is healthy.
+How to make Sauerkraut at home is not as difficult as you may think.
+When I wrote the last recipe for Sauerkraut I thought it would be good to know how you actually can make Sauerkraut from scratch.
+Making Sauerkraut is an old traditional way and it is healthy.
 It might be a bit tricky as it is not a commonly used procedure anymore.
 But back then when people had no refrigerator or cans, this was the way to preserve the cabbage during the winter season.
-It takes some time but it is worth it.
+It takes some time but it’s worth it.

 The recipe below shows you how to make Sauerkraut at home:

-First you need a special Sauerkraut pot (10 l) – it is called Fermenting crock pot.
+First you need a special Sauerkraut pot (10 liter) – It is called Fermenting crock pot.

-Such a pot would come with stone plates which you put on top of the Sauerkraut.
+Such pots would come with stone plates which you place on top of the Sauerkraut.
 Before using the plates you have to put them in water for 1 hour.

 You can to use a special grater for cabbage, or use a very sharp knife.

 – 9-10 kg white cabbage, fresh and preferably organic (weigh the cabbage to determine the salt amount).

 – Laurel leaves, juniper berries, sliced apple.

 – Optional: White wine (dry Riesling; 250 gr for 10 L) to get wine sauerkraut.